IMISE/ocRuleTool/README.md

 The group of the item must be named here.
 Additionally it can be used to limit a rule to a single row `**GROUP**[*row*]` if the **GROUP** is defined as GRID.

 ## Compiling from Source ##
-If you want to compile the ocRuleCompiler yourself, you'll need git, maven, and java >= 1.8.
+If you want to compile the ocRuleTool yourself, you'll need git, maven, and java >= 1.8.
 Follow these steps:

 1. Clone the repository by running `git clone https://fmeineke@github.com/fmeineke/ocRuleCompiler.git`.
 2. Change your working directory to `ocRuleCompiler`.